 Clogs N More – note – don’t buy clogs! :) Locations on Hawthorne and downtown Portland.

-And don’t forget the toe socks so you can move freely inside your spiffy new shoes.
+And don’t forget the toe socks (or tabi socks) so you can move freely inside your spiffy new shoes.
 Sock Dreams has a store in Sellwood, or you can order online.
 They carry unique, high quality stuff, including the elusive toesock with formed heels.
 I love that Sock Dreams thoroughly describe their stock on the website, including measurement info like calf size, and they ship for free.

 Places to get biomechanically-correct footwear online: